-The Trustees who are also directors of the charity for the purposes of the Companies Act 2006, present their report with the financial statements of the charity for the year ended 31 December 2021.
+The Trustees of Wild Fish Conservation (WildFish) who are also directors of the charity for the purposes of the Companies Act 2006, present their report with the financial statements of the charity for the year ended 31 December 2022.
 The Trustees have adopted the provisions of Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019).

-OBJECTIVES AND ACTIVITIES S&TC's Charitable Objectives
+OBJECTIVES AND ACTIVITIES WildFish's Charitable Objectives